 Section 3.06.
 Organization.
-The President or President-Elect, as provided in these By-laws, shall preside at each meeting of the members.
-If the President and President-Elect are absent or decline to preside, the members may appoint a temporary Chairperson to preside at the meeting.
+The President, President-Elect, or Past President, as provided in these By-laws, shall preside at each meeting of the members.
+If the President and President-Elect or Past President are absent or decline to preside, the members may appoint a temporary Chairperson to preside at the meeting.
 The Secretary or an Assistant Secretary shall act as secretary of each meeting of the members.
 If the Secretary and each Assistant Secretary are absent or decline to act, the members may appoint a temporary secretary for the meeting.